 Opened April 1915

 The building narrowly escaped destruction by fire on two occasions.
-The first happend on January 31, 1933, when the memory of the Old Main fire was still fresh in the minds of the administration.
+The first happened January 31, 1933, when the memory of the Old Main fire was still fresh in the minds of the administration.
 The other, which did $25,000 in damage on March 10, 1954, started in a chemistry laboratory.

 The building was named for Charles T. Grawn, the son of Swedish parents, who was born in Salem in Washtenaw County, Michigan, on October 4, 1857.
-Stating his educational career at eighteen years of age as a rural teacher in Kent County, where he taught for one year, he entered the state normal school at Ypsilanti, graduating from the Classical course in 1880.
+Starting his educational career at eighteen years of age as a rural teacher in Kent County, where he taught for one year, he entered the Michigan State Normal at Ypsilanti, graduating from the Classical course in 1880.
 After serving as superintendent of public schools in Plymouth, he accepted a similar position in Traverse City, where he remained for fifteen years, leaving in 1899 to become superintendent of the training school at the State Normal College.
-A year later, when the position of principal became vacant with the resignation of Charles McKenny, the State Board of Education appointed Grawn to the post.
+A year later, when the position of principal at Central became vacant with the resignation of Charles McKenny, the State Board of Education appointed Grawn to the post.
+In 1908, his title changed from principal to president.
 He remained the head of Central until 1918, when he resigned in order to devote his full time to business interests.